Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 ## Professional Profile

-I am currently a System Analyst in the FinTech sector (credit bureau domain), driving systems analysis while engineering my transition into Enterprise Product Architecture.
+I am currently a System Analyst in the FinTech sector (credit bureau domain).

-My role sits squarely at the intersection of:
+My daily execution sits squarely at the intersection of business strategy and technical design, focusing on:

 - Solution Design & API Integration
 - Product Strategy & Ownership